neil4/RetroArch-Lite/README.md

   * 'L'/'R' sets min/max value.
 * Touchscreen
   * On most overlays, tapping the screen center toggles the menu.
   * Overlay mouse: Use 1/2/3-finger tap for L/R/M click.
-Hold 0.25s to hold & drag.
+Long-press or double-tap to drag.